Sayre-Tnunu/katacoda-scenarios/interview3/step1.md

   (HINT: cat the manual commands file `cat manual_bash_commands`, more info on that below)

-Before moving to step2, **review the important files** for this exercise:
+Before moving to step2, **review the important files and directories** for this exercise:

 in the training terminal, list the files in your current directory with `ls` command

 description of each file:

+  * **ansible-datadog-callback (directory)**
+    contains the datadog_callback.py which reads and sends ansible metrics/events data to datadoghq.
+Set up for this environment should copy the datadog_callback.py file up to this home directory

   * **datadog_callback.yml**

-    this file relays ansible activity on the local ansible controller: `cat datadog_callback.yml`
+    this file is read by the 'datadog_callback.py' to read your dd api key: `cat datadog_callback.yml`

+  * **datadogpy (directory)**
+    contains the setup.py which reads and sends system metrics/events data to datadoghq (statsd)

+  * **setup.py**

+    python script to install the datadog Agent: `cat datadogpy/setup.py`

   * **ansible.yml**